 If you don’t think this guide – for any reason – couldn’t help you, just ask for a refund.
 So you’ll get your money back nice and fast.
 Even last month someone mistakenly bought two copies and I refunded one of the automatically.
 As you know in PayPal, it is as simple as a click on “Issue Refund”.

 Will some people take advantage of this 1-month guarantee and return the guide even though it’s working really well for them?
 Undoubtedly, yeah.
-But I’m betting that you’re “good people.”
+But I’m betting that you’re one of the “good people.”

 Bottom line is – this is the real deal.
 You’ll love it, or you get your money back.
 Couldn’t be easier.